stas-sultanov/azure-monitor-telemetry/readme.md

 - **Responsibility** – Embrace control over how telemetry is tracked and managed, with decisions left to the developer.
 - **Extensibility** – Extend or customize telemetry handling through clearly defined extension points.
 - **Versatility** – Apply in any context, from distributed systems to standalone apps and plugins.

-## Key Concepts

-The following core principles define the design and functionality of this library:

-- **Telemetry Tracking** – Capture a wide range of telemetry types, including activities, exceptions, events, metrics, and traces.
-- **Telemetry Publishing** – Support multiple telemetry destinations, enabling secure and parallel publishing to one or more telemetry endpoints.
-- **Distributed Operation Tracking** – Associate telemetry with logical operations that span services, processes, or asynchronous workflows, enabling end-to-end correlation in distributed systems.

 ## Quality Assurance